FiatAccompli/Civ6Mods/SettingsManager/README.md

 * `ModSettings.KeyBinding.ValueToString(value)` -
   A static method to turn a value from `MakeValue` into a nicely localized string suitable for displaying to the user.
+* `ModSettings.KeyBinding.UNBOUND` - Constant to use if you don't want to bind a key by default.
+  Never matches input.
 * `KeyBindingHelper.InputMatches(value, input, options)` - From `mod_settings_key_binding_helper.lua`.
   Returns true if `input` is a key event that matches the `value` of a key binding.
   * `value` is the `.Value` of a keybind setting.